Skip to content

 Validation status readable

-Connect GitHub and the Passports queue fills in.
+Connect GitHub and the verification queue fills in.
 Run merge policy in dry-run first, then enforce when you are ready.
 No check renames, no forced gating, no rewrite of your existing automation.

 Keep exploring